Top 11 Venture Capital Firms for Consumer Software Startups

 Image of Maven Ventures - Top VCs in Consumer Software

-Maven Ventures is a seed-stage venture firm that invests in technology companies addressing new consumer behaviors and trends.
-Based in Palo Alto, they have a strong focus on consumer software and fintech.
+Maven Ventures is a seed-stage venture firm that invests in tech companies addressing emerging consumer behaviors and trends.
+They focus on partnering with founders early to build businesses that tap into new market opportunities.

-• Industries of focus: Consumer Software, FinTech, Financial Services
+• Industries of focus: Consumer software, FinTech, and financial services

 • Geographical presence: Palo Alto, California